datacontroller/datacontroller.io/content/blog/version-3-11-release-notes-redshift-locale-proc-transpose/index.md

 ## Other areas

 We've also made significant strides in our DevOps thanks to the [SASjs](https://sasjs.io) framework, brought the product into the [Analytium](https://sasapps.io) fold (UK SAS Partner), and - in addition to a standard pricing - we have put together a reseller pack.
 Again, contact [Allan Bowe](https://www.linkedin.com/in/allanbowe/) for further details.
-As a reminder, Data Controller is free for up to 5 users, and this includes all features:
+As a reminder, Data Controller features include:

 - Ability to upload any Excel or CSV file to any SAS© registered table